monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

 2. The last image doesn't have any cats **or** dogs so *neither* **Conditional** actions were true they were both **false**.

 :::info Background
-The [Image Annotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) is a simple wrapper to [YoloV8](https://yolov8.com/#:~:text=What%20is%20YOLOv8%3F,as%20a%20command%20line%20interface.).
+The [Yolo Image Annotator Plugin](https://www.github.com/monkeypaste/YoloImageAnnotator) is a simple wrapper to [YoloV8](https://yolov8.com/#:~:text=What%20is%20YOLOv8%3F,as%20a%20command%20line%20interface.).
 With a *very* tiny model ( ~16mbs!) trained on **80** unique objects to keep  it fast and lightweight.

-If you want to add **MORE** objects (so it can find rabbits and octopi let's say) feel free to fork the [Image Annotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) repositiory and [make your own custom analyzer!!!🤓](../plugins/plugin-development.md)
+If you want to add **MORE** objects (so it can find rabbits and octopi let's say) feel free to fork the [Yolo Image Annotator Plugin](https://www.github.com/monkeypaste/YoloImageAnnotator) repositiory and [make your own custom analyzer!!!🤓](../plugins/plugin-development.md)
 :::

 :::tip
-To get a much detailed analysis you can use the [Computer Vision](https://www.github.com/monkeypaste/ComputerVision) plugin for the 'Analyze Image Objects' analyzer described.
+To get a much detailed analysis you can use the [Azure Computer Vision](https://www.github.com/monkeypaste/AzureComputerVision) plugin for the 'Analyze Image Objects' analyzer described.
 * Requires an [Azure Cognitive Services API key](https://azure.microsoft.com/en-us/free/ai-services/)
 :::